-SILENT WORKS: What Is the Hidden Human Labor In AI-Driven Capitalism?
+SILENT WORKS: What Is the Hidden Human Labor in AI-Driven Capitalism?

 Today, this far-reaching commingling of capitalist fantasy and capitalist technology is underlying processes of ‘market-friendly’ privatization and ‘market-transformative’ disruption—both coming to a head in ‘AI-powered geoengineering’ in the context of the climate crisis.
-Meanwhile, AI-driven capitalism’s consequences impact on an increasing number of social fields (finance, logistics, etc.) and, last but not least, on the design, valorization, and perception of human labor.
-At first glance, the most urgent problem is that under AI-driven capitalism human labor – across classes and contexts – seems to be gradually becoming extinct although it is in fact undergoing deep transformations.
+Meanwhile, AI-driven capitalism’s consequences impact an increasing number of social fields (finance, logistics, etc.) and, last but not least, the design, valorization, and perception of human labor.
+At first glance, the most urgent problem is that under AI-driven capitalism human labor seems – across classes and contexts – to be gradually becoming extinct, although it is in fact undergoing deep transformations.
 Thus, at the end of the day the task is to debunk the extinction myth and to inquire how it conceals the far-reaching restructuring of work.
 In other words, rather than buying into the myth of human labor as a fading reality, it is necessary to tackle labor as a buried reality that needs to be excavated from beneath dominant narratives and power structures.

 AI hypes and the rise of financialization